CivityNL/civity-docs-edit/dataplatform_DATASETS_ManageGeometryColumns.md

 For that reason, a new feature is introduced inside CKAN to give an administrator the option to include new keywords that represent any unique geometry field/column name.
 Including these new values along with the default ones, makes the visualization process a lot more automated.

+> ***Note:*** Column names that have spaces in them, will not be recognised correctly.
+So for instance 'lon coordinate' is not a valid unique geometry field/column name, use 'lon-coordinate' or 'lon_coordinate' instead.

 There are new options introduced inside the **CKAN config options** tab ‘Config’.